-1. Learn the persons plan of care and adjusts to meet their current conditions:

-2. Communication Channels that are Two Way, supporting and linked to those who can help maintain recovery.
+Q: What can the family members do to support this plan?
+2. Communication Channels that are Two Way, supporting and linked to those who can help maintain recovery. n Q: What can the family members do to support this plan?
 3. Strong Support Systems, flexible to meet day by day issues and challenges.
+Q: What can the family members do to support this plan?
 4. A family environment that provides a sense of Purpose towards daily life.
+Q: What can the family members do to support this plan?